Kansas City in Winter: Fun Things To Do During an Arctic Blast

 case-of-8-tracks

-This doll was signed by Alice Cooper, who gave it his signature eye paint.
+Among the exhibits was this doll signed by Alice Cooper, who gave it his signature eye paint.
 This is not creepy at all.

 alice-cooper-autographed-ba